Table of Contents

-There are two types of meningitis.
-Both cause the tissue around your brain and spinal cord to swell.
+Meningitis is swelling of the tissue around your brain and spinal cord.
+There are two common types of meningitis.
 Viral meningitis is the most common and least serious.
 It can make you feel like you have the flu.
 The treatment for viral meningitis if often only supportive, but it may also require anti-viral medicines.
-Bacterial meningitis is more serious and can cause brain damage or death if not treated early.
-It is caused by some of the same bacteria found in pneumonia and strep throat.
+Bacterial meningitis is more serious.
+It can cause brain damage or death if not treated early.
 Both types are spread through direct contact with an infected person, especially through sharing food and drink.

 Symptoms of meningitis

 Symptoms are slightly different for viral and bacterial meningitis.